nicodewet/vouchertool/README.md

  * [module] **vouchserv-api** - client-side Java API, wsdl and XSDs
  * [module] **vouchserv** - core Java jar with clean DTO based service layer and JPA based persistence layer

+The actual UI has been developed using Vaadin since at the time I was a full stack backend developer with the stack ending at Vaadin
+(thank heavens for small mercies).

-Note, I originally hosted vouchertool on www.vouchertool.com and developed it under my project portfolio name MAYLOOM.
+Note, I originally hosted vouchertool dot com and developed it under my project portfolio name MAYLOOM.
 That said the source is now here under the Apache 2.0 licence.